Section 403.7032(3), Florida Statutes: "Each state agency, public institution of higher learning, community college,

 Reports are submitted online via

-the Departments designated reporting format.
-The Department will ensure the information is sent directly to the counties.
+the Department’s designated reporting format.
+The Department will ensure the information is accessible by the counties.

 When do we need to start reporting?